requirejs/example-jquery-shim/README.md

 ###How to see it in action

 Just serve up the www/ folder using any web server you'd like.
+To get you set up quickly, we've included a node.js static file server in tools/.
+Start the server by typing `node tools/server.js` from the command line, and then go to [localhost:8888/www/app.html](http://localhost:8888/www/app.html) in your browser.

 ###How to optimize ut using r.js
 To use the optimizer, you need [node.js](http://nodejs.org) or Java 6 installed.
 These instructions assume Node is being used.
 See the [Optimization page](http://requirejs.org/docs/optimization.html) for more information.